Backstreet Boys: 2021–present: A Very Backstreet Christmas and Millennium 2.0

 The Backstreet Boys started working on their first Christmas album in March 2021.
-On July 12, they officially announced their return to Las Vegas for a holiday residency scheduled for November and December 2021.
-On August 14, Carter revealed that they had finished recording the album and had done a photo shoot for the album cover.
-Due to the pandemic, the album was rescheduled for release in late 2022 and the group canceled their 2021 holiday residency.
+Due to the pandemic, the album was rescheduled for release in late 2022, and the group canceled their 2021 holiday residency in Las Vegas.
 Backstreet Boys resumed their DNA tour in April 2022 in North America and finished in May 2023 in South Africa.

 In October 2022, the group released their first holiday album, A Very Backstreet Christmas.
 It reached number 17 on the US Billboard 200 charts and number 1 on the Billboard Holiday charts.
-The first single from the album, "Last Christmas," hit number 1 on the Billboard AC charts, and the second single, "Christmas in New York," reached number 19.
+The first single from the album, "Last Christmas", hit number 1 on the Billboard AC charts, and the second single, "Christmas in New York", reached number 19.
 Following sexual assault allegations against Nick Carter, several appearances and publicity campaigns for the release were canceled, including the planned ABC television special, A Very Backstreet Holiday.
 Carter has since filed a defamation lawsuit for $2.5 million.
 In August 2024, court documents were made public which revealed that Carter claimed that Melissa Schuman's lawsuit against Carter cost the Backstreet Boys a seven-figure deal.
 On December 4, 2024, the band performed for the Christmas tree lighting at Christmas in Rockefeller Center live on NBC.

 On February 12, 2025, the band announced a nine-show residency titled Into the Millennium at Sphere in the Las Vegas Valley.
 On February 14, three more dates were announced, bringing the total to twelve shows in July and August 2025.
-The group also announced that they would be releasing an expanded reissue of their third studio album Millennium as Millennium 2.0 on July 11, 2025, to celebrate its 25th anniversary.
-The release includes the new single, "Hey".
-Since the announcement, nine more dates have been added to the residency, making it a total of 21 shows.
+Nine more dates were added to the residency, making it a total of 21 shows.

-To promote their 2nd Las Vegas residency, the band has been receiving more sponsors and endorsements through Live Nation and vibee with NASCAR, and collaboration with Legacy Motor Club On April 27, 2025, the band performed at the Stagecoach Festival livestreamed on twitch, Amazon Music, and Amazon Prime, with Luke Combs joining them on stage to sing their hit song.
+To promote their second Las Vegas residency, the band has been lining up more sponsors and endorsements through Live Nation and Vibee with NASCAR, and collaboration with Legacy Motor Club.
+On April 27, 2025, the band performed at the Stagecoach Festival livestreamed on Twitch, Amazon Music, and Amazon Prime, with Luke Combs joining them on stage to sing their hit song.
 On May 8, the band performed at ACMs with Rascal Flatts, which was live-streamed on Twitch and Prime Video.

 On July 11, 2025, the band released the reissued and remastered Millennium 2.0 with thirteen bonus tracks, including B-sides, live recordings, demos, and an alternate version of "I Want It That Way"; the album charted in six countries.